CS5008Fall2025/c-practice-NHazelJ/Report.md

     int expected[] = {1, 1, 2, 3, 5};
     ```
     Later in the code we only `free(arr)` but not expected.
 Why is this?
 What is the difference in where they are stored in memory?
-    Because running the function and storing it in arr, this create the memory allocation in the heap which needs to be free afterwards, on the other hand, expected[] is created
+    -Because running the function and storing it in arr, this create the memory allocation in the heap which needs to be free afterwards, on the other hand, expected[] is created
     in the stack which it doesn't have to be free.

 3. What is the difference between the heap and stack when related to memory allocation and management?
-   The stack is a region of memory used for local variables and function calls.
+   -The stack is a region of memory used for local variables and function calls.
 Its memory is managed automatically, when a function ends, its stack variables are cleaned up.
    The heap is a region of memory used for dynamic allocation with functions like malloc, or calloc.
    Unlike the stack, heap memory must be managed manually by the programmer using free() to avoid memory leaks.
 4. Take the following code: